Yandex Cloud

 This option is not currently supported.

 However, you can restore your shard from a backup to a new ClickHouse® cluster and transfer data from that cluster into an existing one.
-To do this, explore the below options:
+To do this, explore the options below:

-• Data Transfer.
-You can use this service to transfer a database or separate tables to a Managed Service for ClickHouse® cluster.
+• Data Transfer enables you to transfer a database or individual tables to a Managed Service for ClickHouse® cluster.

-• ClickHouse®'s built-in remote function.
-Use it to transfer separate tables to a Managed Service for ClickHouse® cluster.
+• ClickHouse® built-in remote function allows you to transfer individual tables to a Managed Service for ClickHouse® cluster.

-• ClickHouse® BACKUP and RESTORE commands.
-These will help you to back up a database or single table to a Yandex Object Storage bucket and then restore your data from the bucket to a Managed Service for ClickHouse® cluster.
+• ClickHouse® BACKUP and RESTORE commands help you back up a database or individual table to a Yandex Object Storage bucket and then restore your data from the bucket to a Managed Service for ClickHouse® cluster.

 Monitoring and logsMonitoring and logs